Updated December 5, 2023

-London is a magical city at Christmas.
+London at Christmas becomes, in one simple word, magical.
 The sun sets early (as in 4:30pm early), leaving plenty of time in the evenings to walk around and soak in all the beautiful Christmas lights.

 It’s also a city full to the brim with Christmas markets, where you can find holiday themed food and drinks, go ice skating, and shop for gifts for everyone on your list.
 The only problem will be how to fit everything in your suitcase for the trip home!

-Here’s my list of the best things to do in London if you’re there at Christmas.
+Here’s my list of the best things to do in London at Christmas.

 See all the Christmas lights